openstack/tacker/doc/source/contributor/zabbix-plugin.rst

 Zabbix-Agent must be installed in the VNF.
 And you need to set it up.
 The necessary settings must be made in /etc/zabbix/zabbix_agentd.conf in the VNF.
-Installation and The setting method is as follows.
+Installation and the setting method is as follows.

 .. code-block:: console